 Precooling (rapid removal of field heat) of strawberries is essential within 1 hour of harvest.
 Cooling delays of 2, 4, 6, or 8 hours reduces marketability by 20, 37, 50, or 70%, respectively, after holding the fruit at 25°C (Mitchell et al., 1996).

-Simply let us know what you are looking for and we will use our global network of local sourcing agents, the “Finders”, and extensive market data & intelligences to reach out to reliable suppliers in different countries.
+Simply let us know what you are looking for and we will use our global network of local professionals, and extensive market data & intelligences to reach out to reliable suppliers in different countries.

 Tridge is a global distributor with more than 30,000+ local sales agents from over 150+ countries, expanding the reach of your products across the globe.
 Tridge also collects and analyzes big data and creates more trade transactions by identifying unseen demand and arbitrage opportunities.